cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 In the command above:

-- `<hostname>` is the IP address of the Master node of the Cloudberry Database server.
+- `<hostname>` is the IP address of the coordinator node of the Cloudberry Database server.
 - `<port>` is the default port number of Cloudberry Database, which is `5432` by default.
 - `<username>` is the user name of the database.
 - `<database>` is the name of the database to connect.